 The reasons behind travel constipation can vary depending on who you are and how you’re traveling.
 Luckily, there are simple ways to help “keep things moving” while on a road trip, a long flight, or at a vacation rental.
 The bonus is that these all contribute to healthy living before and after your vacation.

-• Eat healthy foods: Include helpings of fresh fruits and vegetables, whole grains and other fiber-rich foods — all helpful for regulating the bowels.
+Include helpings of fresh fruits and vegetables, whole grains and other fiber-rich foods — all helpful for regulating the bowels.
 While you’ll likely want to enjoy some treats on vacation, stay alert to eating patterns generally low in fiber and high in processed foods.

-• Keep moving: Be as active as you can each day.
+Incorporate physical activity on vacation each day.
 When you slow down, so does your body — and so might your digestive system.
 While avoiding a long flight or car ride may be difficult, you can make a point of moving around when you arrive at your destination.
 A brisk walk may be all it takes to “get things moving again.”

-• Use the bathroom when you feel the urge: Whatever the reason you hold in a bowel movement, you may be inviting a bout with constipation.
+Whatever the reason you hold in a bowel movement, you may be inviting a bout with constipation.
 If you’re worried about being busy “when nature calls,” try scheduling free time after meals to allow time for bathroom breaks.

 A final thought

-If you’re worried about constipation, be proactive.
+The benefits of vacation to your mental and physical health are significant.
+So don't let the worry or discomfort of constipation keep you from your next great adventure.
 A registered dietitian or licensed nutritionist can arm you with personalized diet and lifestyle recommendations to prevent constipation, whether you're at home or on the go.

 If your constipation doesn’t go away with self-care, speak with a doctor who may prescribe a laxative or stool softener.
 If you have constipation and continual pain in your abdomen, bleeding from your rectum or blood in your stool, see a doctor immediately.